 While there is still a large amount of variation from seed to seed, even within the same strain, a lot depends on the environment in which it is grown and the care you have when raising your plants.

 Growing your own weed is an extremely gratifying experience.
 It will take a bit of trial and error, and you will have to overcome some inevitable failures, but it will be even more rewarding when you finally succeed.

-Download our free marijuana Grow Bible and grow with confidence.
+Download our free marijuana Grow Bible and start growing high quality marijuana strains.

 - Grow with my Quick Start Guide